Farm Credit Administration.

 * * * * *

-In the process of collection means debt collection and loan servicing efforts are proceeding in due course and, based on a probable and specific event, are expected to result in the recovery of the loan's principal balance, accrued interest and penalties or reinstatement of the loan to current status within a reasonable time period.
+In the process of collection means debt collection or loan servicing efforts are proceeding in due course and are reasonably expected to result in the recovery of the loan's principal balance, accrued interest and penalties or reinstatement of the loan to current status within a reasonable time period.

 * * * * *

-Past due means a contractually scheduled loan payment has not been received on or before the contractual due date and remains due.
+Past due means a contractually scheduled loan payment has not been received in full on or before the contractual due date and remains due.